Header image courtesy of Regal Hotel

 Over the centuries, regional varieties of mooncakes with all sorts of flavour and textural profiles came into existence, ranging from sweet to savoury, tender to flaky, and everything in between.
 In Hong Kong, the most traditional style of mooncakes draws from its Cantonese brethren, featuring a soft, golden shortcrust pastry encasing a smooth and dense lotus seed paste filling.
 Often wedged inside are one or more whole salted egg yolks, meant to represent the moon at its peak illumination.

 Proving to be more than just a novelty, Taipan’s frozen mooncakes continued to be embraced with immense enthusiasm in the years to follow, pushing the brand to continue its path of unorthodox creations.
-They began peddling every flavour and filling variety under the sun, from the classic mung bean paste to trendy contemporary combinations like matcha red bean and mango pomelo sago.
-Witnessing the success of snow skin mooncakes, other brands like Maxim’s and Wing Wah started hopping onto the bandwagon, and it’s safe to say that they did not look back.
+Taipan began peddling every flavour and filling variety under the sun, from the classic mung bean paste to trendy contemporary combinations like matcha red bean and mango pomelo sago.
+Witnessing the success of snow skin mooncakes, other local brands like Maxim’s and Wing Wah started hopping onto the bandwagon, and it’s safe to say that they did not look back.

 In the first year they were released, the indulgent custard-filled treats were available exclusively at the restaurant, but the overwhelmingly positive response prompted the hotel to roll them out for retail as well the next year.
 Needless to say, they were so sought-after that the restaurant even had to hire temporary workers to aid with production!
 Fast-forward to the present day, our appetite for custard mooncakes has yet to subside, only now they are ubiquitous across hotels and bakeries in the city.

-Some may see this as an unwelcome encroachment of cultural tradition, but the fact is that mooncakes have been evolving in response to societal preferences for the past millennium and will likely continue to do so in the future.
-In spite of the changes, however, the essence of the age-old tradition around gifting and eating mooncakes during the Mid-Autumn Festival has shown no signs of fading out of favour.
+Some may see this as an unwelcome encroachment on cultural tradition, but the fact is that mooncakes have been evolving in response to societal preferences for the past millennium and will likely continue to do so in the future.
+In spite of the changes, however, the essence of the age-old tradition of gifting and eating mooncakes during the Mid-Autumn Festival has shown no signs of fading out of favour.

 Our love for mooncakes has never been simply about elaborate craftsmanship and unbridled innovation, but their power to bring people together and reignite within us joyous memories shared with loved ones.
 As we continue to find comfort, resonance, and grounding in the deep-rooted values that they have come to embody, we will unfailingly return year after year to indulge in our love affair with mooncakes.